Zoesgithub/MNCE-RL/README.md

 ## Training and evaluations

-We have provided the trained models, including the pre-train model, under tasks.
-You can train your own model by:
+You can run training and evaluations by:
 ~~~
 python main.py -c PATH_TO_CONFIG
 ~~~
 Please refer to *config_example.py* for the format of the config file.
-Under tasks, we have provided the *config.py* and results for the statistics presented in our paper.
+In the tasks directory, we have provided the pretrained model, and the *config.py* and results for all the tasks presented in our paper.